Herding Dogs

 About the Australian Stumpy Tail Cattle Dog

-The Australian Stumpy Tail Cattle Dog is a large herding dogs known for its independent nature and highly intelligent mind.
-Better suited to homes with space, the Australian Stumpy Tail Cattle Dog is best matched with experienced owners.
+The Australian Stumpy Tail Cattle Dog is a medium herding dog known for being affectionate with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Australian Stumpy Tail Cattle Dog is best matched with experienced owners.
 Typically standing 17 to 20 inches and weighing 35 to 51 pounds, this breed has a life expectancy of 13 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Herding Dogs group, the Australian Stumpy Tail Cattle Dog brings a distinct combination of traits that sets it apart.
 The Australian Stumpy Tail Cattle Dog is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Affectionate with its family, the Australian Stumpy Tail Cattle Dog strikes a healthy balance between independence and closeness.